a-morales/git-town/website/src/commands/hack.md

 The `--verbose` aka `-v` flag prints all Git commands run under the hood to determine the repository state.

+#### `--worktree`<br>`--no-worktree`

+The `--worktree` flag creates the new branch in a new [Git worktree](https://git-scm.com/docs/git-worktree) instead of checking it out in your current worktree.
+Your current branch and any uncommitted changes stay where they are.
+Git Town places the new worktree as a sibling of your existing worktrees and bases the new branch on the current state of the main branch.

+The `--no-worktree` flag creates the new branch in the current worktree, overriding configuration that enables worktree creation by default.

 ## Configuration